SAP-samples/codejam-cap-llm/exercises/05-explore-sap-hana-cloud-vector-engine/README.md

 ## Configure the project for SAP HANA deployment

-You must configure your CAP project for SAP HANA deployment.
+You need to configure your CAP project for SAP HANA deployment.
 You can do this by executing the `cds add hana` command.
 The command configures deployments for SAP HANA to use the `hdbtable` and `hdbview` formats.
 If you add the argument of `--profile hybrid` to the command, the configuration is added to a `[hybrid]` profile in your `package.json`.

 👉 Open the project in SAP Business Application Studio (BAS) or VSCode.